-I’d use the Glow on vacations because it’s lightweight, easy to carry and doesn’t take up a lot of space.
-At just over 5 inches tall it fits in your hand but a handle to make bringing it places easier.
-I’d take Glow camping and yes, put one on my nightstand for its minimalistic design and the quality of the light.
+I’d use the Glow on vacations because it’s lightweight, easy to carry, and doesn’t take up a lot of space.
+At just over 5 inches tall, it fits in your hand but has a handle to make bringing it places easier.
+I’d take Glow camping and, yes, put one on my nightstand for its minimalistic design and the quality of the light.

-For kids, the selling point is how you don’t have to read anything, press any buttons or do anything confusing.
+For kids, the selling point is that you don’t have to read anything, press any buttons or do anything confusing.
 Operate it with touch – simple!
-It could make an effective gentle alarm clock if your kids wake up with light.
+It could make an effective, gentle alarm clock if your kids wake up with light.

 If space is limited or you like an uncluttered bedroom, it will fit on a small nightstand.

-The Casper Glow costs $129 for a single light, $229 for a pair.
-The price actually went up by quite a bit from launch, but it doesn’t seem to deter customers.
+The Casper Glow costs $129 for a single light, and $229 for a pair.
+The price went up by quite a bit from launch, but it doesn’t seem to deter customers.

 Glow Trial and Warranty